 In Klassen v Beausoleil, 2019 ONCA 407, the Court of Appeal reiterated the principle that a party cannot circumvent the operation of a limitation period by amending their pleadings to add additional claims after the expiry of the limitation period.
 The Court affirmed that where the amendment involves adding alternative relief on the same material facts, it is integrally related to the existing claim, and therefore, no prejudice arises.

 Rule 26.01 provides that “[O]n motion at any stage of an action the court shall grant leave to amend a pleading on such terms as are just, unless prejudice would result that could not be compensated for by costs or an adjournment.”
-The expiry of a limitation period is one form of non-compensable prejudice.

 In Skylark Holdings Limited v.
 Minhas, 2018 ONSC 1568 (Div.
 Ct.), the issue on appeal was whether there is a genuine issue requiring trial that a limitation period had expired where there was a claim for declaratory relief in relation to share ownership.
 The Divisional Court held that in the context of a limitation period analysis, declaratory relief should be narrowly construed so as to ensure that s.
 16(1)(a) is not used a means to circumvent applicable limitation periods.
 In order to do so, the motions judge is required to assess the essential nature of what the party is seeking.